janosj/mongodb-singleview-covid/README.md

 **Python**.
 The Kafka data producer is written in Python.

 Optional: **MongoDB Atlas**.
 In the course of this demo, data published to Kafka will be persisted in a MongoDB cluster.
-The Sandbox includes a MongoDB cluster that can be used for this purpose, but by using Atlas, you will additionally be able to visualize this data using MongoDB Charts (as featured in the demo).
+The Sandbox includes a MongoDB cluster that can be used for this purpose, but by using Atlas you will additionally be able to visualize the data using MongoDB Charts (as featured in the demo).

 Optional: **MongoDB Compass**.
 You need some way to look at the data that is written to Mongo.
 Compass is a great option.
-You could also use the MongoDB shell, or the Data Explorer within the Atlas UI.
+Alternatively, you could use the Data Explorer within the Atlas UI, or even the MongoDB Shell.

 ## Running the Demo

 ### 1. Download the Sandbox

-Intructions for downloading the MongoDB Kafka Connector Quickstart Sandbox can be found [here](https://www.mongodb.com/docs/kafka-connector/current/quick-start/)
+Intructions for downloading the MongoDB Kafka Connector Quickstart Sandbox can be found [here](https://www.mongodb.com/docs/kafka-connector/current/quick-start/).

 ### 2. Launch your MongoDB Atlas cluster (optional)

 If using Atlas, make sure your cluster is up and running.
 Alternatively, you can use the MongoDB instance packaged in the Sandbox (but you won't be able to run the Charts portion of the demo).

+### 3. Configure your project settings

+Open the *demo.conf* file and adjust your MongoDB connect string.
+The remaining settings can be left as provided.

-### 3. Run the Scripts.
+### 4. Run the Scripts

 Run the scripts in order to: